 In \cref{fig:delta-and-V-cosmic-time} we show the evolution of $\delta$ and $V$ again, but this time with respect to cosmic time $t$.

-This is interesting in that it appears to show the quantities `freezing out', and if plotted to higher $t$ (which of course goes to $+\infty$), they would not depart visibly from the values already reached by about $t=10$ here.
-This is because we can see already in \cref{fig:delta-Phi-and-V-conformal-time} what values they will reach, since this latter plot is for the full span of conformal time, which occurs as we saw from \cref{eqn:eta-tot} at $\eta \approx 3.21135\sqrt{\Lambda}$, corresponding to the right hand end of the plot.
+This is interesting in that it appears to show the quantities ``freezing out'', and if plotted to higher $t$ (which of course goes to $+\infty$), they would not depart visibly from the values already reached by about $t=10$ here.
+This is because we can see already in \cref{fig:delta-Phi-and-V-conformal-time} what values they will reach, since this latter plot is for the full span of conformal time, which occurs as we saw from \cref{eqn:eta-tot} at $\eta \approx 3.21135\sqrt{\Lambda}$, corresponding to the right-hand end of the plot.

-The nature of this type of `freezing out' will be discussed further below in \cref{sect:geodesics}, in the context of the behaviour of matter versus photon geodesics at the {\em future conformal boundary} (FCB).
-However, the main thing which strikes one from the plot against conformal time in \cref{fig:delta-Phi-and-V-conformal-time}, and we wish to draw attention to here, is that it is clear that the perturbations in $\delta$ and $V$ are marching towards the right in a very regular fashion, and show no signs that they are `noticing' the boundary at $\eta=\eta_{\rm tot}$.
-This naturally raises the question of could the perturbations pass `through' the FCB, and in this case, what space is it they emerge in?
+The nature of this type of ``freezing out'' will be discussed further below in \cref{sect:geodesics}, in the context of the behaviour of matter versus photon geodesics at the {\em future conformal boundary}.
+However, the main thing which strikes one from the plot against conformal time in \cref{fig:delta-Phi-and-V-conformal-time}, and we wish to draw attention to here, is that it is clear that the perturbations in $\delta$ and $V$ are marching towards the right in a very regular fashion, and show no signs that they are ``noticing'' the boundary at $\eta=\eta_{\rm tot}$.
+This naturally raises the question of whether the perturbations could pass ``through'' the FCB, and in this case, what space they would emerge in.